aurichj/Geomipmap/README.md

 Spherical Geomipmapping utilizing the JMonkeyEngine for visualization.

-Check out the demo for Windows, Linux, and MAC. http://jaurich.co/projects/geomipmap.html
+Review the project overview and run the demo for Windows, Linux, and MAC. http://jaurich.co/projects/geomipmap.html